Credits required

 German courses are developed and taught by Oregon State faculty within the Department of World Languages and Cultures and all course material is delivered through multimedia instruction coupled with realistic learning objectives.
 Students will interact with their classmates through online discussion boards and interactive content to gain competency communicating in German.
 Online students receive the same curriculum and transcripts as our on-campus students.

-In addition to individual courses, students can also earn a Bachelor of Arts in German or an undergraduate minor in German entirely online.
+In addition to individual courses, students can also earn a B.A. or B.S. in German or an undergraduate minor in German entirely online.

 Transfer your credits